Goldbach versus de Polignac numbers: A note on the sequence of normalised prime gaps

 \section{A note on the sequence of normalised prime gaps}

-In this section we give a proof of Proposition \ref{Ldensity} and discuss a conditional improvement of the result which relies on a conjectural form of \cite[Theorem 4.2]{Banks} combined with a simple Cauchy Schwarz estimate.
+In this section we give a proof of Proposition \ref{Ldensity}.
+The argument relies on a conjectural form of \cite[Theorem 4.2]{Banks} together with a density estimate for sum-free sets and a simple Cauchy Schwarz estimate.
 We first require some notation and background results.
-Recall \cite[Lemma 4.1]{Banks}. \begin{lemma} Let $T\geq 3$ and assume $P \geq T^{1/ \log_2 T}$.
-Then there exists an absolute constant with the following property.
-Ranging over all moduli $q$ satisfying $q \leq T$ and $P^{+}(q)\leq P$ there is at most one primitive character $\chi \bmod q$ for which $L(s,\chi)$ has a zero in the region